rahul-netizen/steam_scraper/README.md

 # Steam Web Scrapper
 ![img](https://cdn.cloudflare.steamstatic.com/store/home/store_home_share.jpg)

+> In this project I did following things:

 - Used *selenium* to run the browser to open the steam website
 - Navigated to topsellers page, scrapped game titles for info like name,price,date of game title using *beautiful soup*